 If I could pick only one topping for frozen yogurt, it would be gummy bears.

-My whole life I’ve loved gummy everything.
-Bears, worms, sour… (sour patch kids were THE BOMB!).
-Now there’s even “life saver” gummies and “jolly rancher” flavors too.
+My whole life I’ve loved gummy candies.
+Gummy bears, gummy worms, sour gummies… (sour patch kids were THE BOMB!).
+Now there are even “life saver” gummies and “jolly rancher” flavors too.

-So in my quest to re-make processed foods into healthier whole food versions (I’ve tackled these so far), I faced gummies head on.
-It took some experimenting, and LOTS of taste testing (against my will, of course), but I’ve come up with a homemade gummy recipe that will totally give any other typically processed gummy a run for its money.
+It took some experimenting, and LOTS of taste testing (against my will, of course), but I’ve come up with a homemade gummy recipe that will totally give any other typically processed gummy bear a run for its money.

 AND it’s healthy!!

-Now, before you take on this challenge yourself, there are a few things you need know.
+Now, before you take on this challenge yourself, there are a few things you need to know.

 Although way good for you, gelatin on its own does not taste good.